violamakishti/registrationform/README.md

 # registrationform
-This is a simple registration and login project
+This is a simple registration and login project for my IT class